Nightoh/DamlProject_ws/README.md

 ### I. Overview
 This project was created using the empty-skeleton template and exemplifies the proposal-accept design pattern.
-The workflow involves multiple parties, each with distinct roles and responsibilities, to manage an order from creation to delivery.
+The workflow involves multiple parties (Stores, customers and drones), each with distinct roles and responsibilities, to manage an order from creation to delivery.

 ### II.
 Workflow